wp-xyz/MyDBFStudio/README.md

 * Display memo fields
 * Display ansi characters from the table's code page correctly as utf-8.
 * Store user settings and the names of recently loaded files in an ini file in the the user's home directory.
 * Layout of the controls is determined by anchoring and autosizing and thus should work out in all operating systems supported.
+Form positions are stored in the ini file.
+* Support drag and drop of dbf files from the operating system.